smithy-security/docs/docs/reference/components/snyk-node.md

 ## Options

-You can configure the Snyk Node component with the following options:
+You can configure this component with the following options:

 | Option Name                           | Description  | Default | Type   |
 |---------------------------------------|--------------|---------|--------|